Guide

 Step 3: Bind a bank account

-Step 4: Add your products and begin selling!
+Step 4: Add your products and begin selling

-How can you promote on TikTok?
-TikTok ad types
+How to promote on TikTok

-In this section, we’ll look at how to promote on TikTok using ads that engage your target audience.
+Here are some ways to promote on TikTok using ads that engage your target audience.

 1. In-feed native video ads